nicholaswilde/recipes/docs/tarts/shallot-onion-and-chive-tart.md

 ### Step 7

-For the filing, whisk the eggs, egg yolks and cream together, then whisk in the wholegrain mustard and chives.
+For the filing, whisk the eggs, egg yolks and heavy cream together, then whisk in the wholegrain mustard and chives.
 Season with salt and white pepper.

 ### Step 8